Create a work order to coordinate and schedule resources and activities

 When the work order has been created and saved, you can then add any related tasks, products, or services to the work order.

-Go to the Service Tasks section and click +Add Work Order Service Task record.
+Go to the Service Tasks section and select +Add Work Order Service Task record.
 Fill in your information.
 Use the handy tooltips as a guide.
 More information: Set up service task types

-Go to the Products or Services section and click the + button.
+Go to the Products or Services section and select the + button.
 Fill in your information.
 Use the handy tooltips as a guide.More information: Create a product or service

 When you add a product, remember that if you want to reserve a product for the work order, set Allocated to Yes.

-Open work order subgrids as popup dialogue boxes
+Open work order subgrids as popup dialog boxes

 Configure work order subentities to pop out as dialog boxes and edit them without having to leave the work order form.
 This configuration helps dispatchers maintain context through navigation.